NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Reinforce Eidolon.md

 You buffer your eidolon.
-You gain the _reinforce eidolon_ link cantrip.
+You gain the [[Spells/Reinforce Eidolon|Reinforce Eidolon]] link cantrip.

 *Source: Pathfinder Secrets of Magic*
 *OGL*